Development in Solar Technology: Perovskite-Silicon Tandem Cell Hits 32.3% Efficiency

 Conclusion

-The introduction of a steric complementary design in perovskite-silicon tandem solar cells signifies a pivotal moment in photovoltaic research.
+The introduction of a steric complementary design in perovskite-silicon tandem solar cells signifies the remaining evidence gap in photovoltaic research.
 As the industry moves towards more efficient and durable solar technologies, innovations like this one will play a crucial role in driving sustainability and meeting energy demands worldwide.